-The SWBOCES staff shall attempt to keep the various communities informed of school activities so that the communities shall be aware of what is occurring in SWBOCES programs and shall be able to support these activities.
-Communications involving Board policy shall have prior approval by the District Superintendent or designee.
+The SWBOCES and staff shall attempt to keep the various communities informed of school activities so that the communities shall be aware of what is occurring in the schools and shall be able to support the activities.
+Communications involving Board policy shall have prior approval by the District Superintendent or his/her designee.